-It’s when your employees don’t truly understand the difference between what good and great performance looks like.
+It’s when employees don’t truly understand the difference between what good and great performance looks like.
 Thus, they spend their time on a murky “good enough” that doesn’t grow and stretch them or contribute to peak results.
-(The same “good enough’ that Olive Garden chefs live by I’m guessing)

 Think about it.
-Can you truly say that for every important project or critical aspect of performance related to your job that your employees really understand how you’d define what great looks like?
+Can you truly say that for every important project or critical aspect of performance related to your job, you’d be able to define what great looks like?

-Odds are, no, which means your employees are guessing and likely won’t think to ask you.
+Odds are, no, which means you are guessing.

-So take the time to sit down with your employees and get really clear on what good is and what great is and then embrace and work towards the latter.
+So take the time to sit down with your boss and get really clear on what good is and what great is and then embrace and work towards the latter.

 I mean literally spell it out–in words.